pnp/sp-dev-fx-webparts/samples/angular-ngofficeuifabric-file-upload/README.md

 Solution|Author(s)
 --------|---------
-angular-ngofficeuifabric-file-upload | Atish Kumar Dipongkor (MVP, Office Development)
+angular-ngofficeuifabric-file-upload | Atish Kumar Dipongkor (MVP, Office Development), Gautam Sheth(SharePoint Consultant,RapidCircle,@gautamdsheth)

 ## Version history

 Version|Date|Comments
 -------|----|--------
 1.0|November 24, 2016|Initial release
+2.0|May 26, 2017|GA release

 ## Disclaimer
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**